BrightcoveConsultingReusableComponents/Cast-Player-Sample/Analytics/README.md

 -All the bootstrap css files refers to preprocessed bootstrap modules for styling and styles.css is a very simple file that changes some basic elements of that.<br>
 -Fonts refers to some external fonts loaded to make bootstrap possible.<br>
 -The bootstrap.js files refers to the general use of bootstrap as before. <br> -<b>Functions.js</b> and <b>Plot.js</b> are the base of all the Analytics parts.
 There is heavily implemented d3.js and jQuery to make an interactive visualization of the data.
-The main functions used are d3.json (load json files) and some jQuery tabs logics, along different methods of plotting and organizing information.
+The main functions used are Firebase data.on functions to get real-time information of the current state of data and some jQuery tabs logics, along different methods of plotting and organizing information.

 #Graphs and Analysis